lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 ### Part 4: ZeroTier VPN

 1. Azure (like EC2 and others) is still *very* fresh with IPv6, and it's current implementation is not enough for use here.
 We'll need to force disable it in Windows otherwise some software might try to do a [IPv6-over-IPv4](https://en.wikipedia.org/wiki/Teredo_tunneling) tunnel which ruins everything (Zerotier for examples tries to do this).
-	- Open up an Administrator PowerShell (click Start, right click on 'Windows PowerShell' and 'Run as Administrator'.
+	- Open up an Administrator PowerShell (click Start, right click on 'Windows PowerShell' and 'Run as Administrator')
 	- Then run the following:

 			Set-Net6to4Configuration -State disabled